 Erren’s Top Tips

 • Make sure all your cheesecake ingredients are at room temperature before mixing.
 Cold cream cheese creates lumps that never fully smooth out.• Once the eggs go in, mix on low speed and stop as soon as everything is combined.
 Overmixing adds air, which can cause cracks while baking.• Bake just until the center jiggles like soft Jell-O. If it looks wet and sloshy, it needs more time.
 If it doesn’t move at all, it’s likely overbaked.• If your ganache looks grainy or oily, don’t panic.
 This usually means the chocolate got too hot or overheated while stirring.
 Let it cool slightly, then whisk in one tablespoon of warm heavy cream at a time until it comes back together.• If the ganache fully separates or breaks, place the bowl over a pan of barely simmering water and whisk gently until smooth again.
-You can also use an immersion blender to re-emulsify it.• For clean slices, dip your knife in hot water, wipe it dry, and clean it between each cut.
-It makes a big difference in presentation.
+You can also use an immersion blender to re-emulsify it.• When making ahead, if the ganache has set very firm after chilling, warm a knife under hot water and dry it before slicing.
+The gentle heat helps glide through the chocolate layer without cracking it.

 Variations & Add-Ins